pagopa/io-react-native-wallet/README.md

 # 🪪 @pagopa/io-react-native-wallet

 Library which provides a high level abstraction to interact with the IT-Wallet ecosystem via a predefined flows, a set of utilities and helpers.
-It is designed to be used in React Native applications.
+It is designed to be used in [io-app](https://github.com/pagopa/io-app).
 Follows the [eudi-wallet-it-docs](https://github.com/italia/eudi-wallet-it-docs) specifications, currently aligned with version [0.7.1](https://github.com/italia/eudi-wallet-it-docs/releases/tag/0.7.1).

 ## Dependencies